anup-moitra/foundational-linux-training/01-understanding-linux-concepts/05-unix-vs-linux.md

 - **Community Support:** A global, active developer community contributes enhancements, documentation, security updates, and support.
 - **Command Line Interface (CLI) Power:** Linux's robust CLI offers advanced control, automation, and scripting, making it especially popular with power users and IT professionals.
 - **Enterprise Adoption:** Linux is now a standard in web servers, cloud platforms, security operations centers, and critical infrastructure.
+- **Emerging Technologies:** Linux is at the heart of modern trends like containerization (Docker, Kubernetes) and DevOps automation.

 ## 5️⃣ Key Takeaway